lucidrains/deep-daze/README.md

 POSITIONAL ARGUMENTS
     TEXT
-        (required) A phrase less than 77 characters which you would like to visualize.
+        (required) A phrase less than 77 tokens which you would like to visualize.

 FLAGS
     --img=IMAGE_PATH